Jaezmien/FiMSharp/README.md

 -   FiMSharp is just a personal hobby project, seeing as FiM++ has never been updated for quite some time now.

 -   The syntax used here follows a modified `Sparkle 1.0` syntax, unlike what [fimpp](https://github.com/KarolS/fimpp) uses.
 Please refer to the sample reports to see the differences.

+-   ⚠🐛 There is still a bug regarding combining statements into one line.
+Thus, it's still recommended to have statements be on their own line.